-Appendix B: Additional Results
+Appendix B: Additional results

 Table B1.
-Mean absolute Absolute error of total wind farm power output predictions for four different FLORIS models compared to LES simulations, as discussed in Section 4.1.
+Absolute error of total wind farm power output predictions for four different FLORIS models compared to LES simulations, as discussed in Sect.
+4.1.
 An average absolute error is reported, which was taken over all wind direction cases.